History of electric power transmission: Transformers and alternating current

 When George Westinghouse became interested in electricity, he quickly and correctly concluded that Edison's low voltages were too inefficient to be scaled up for transmission needed for large systems.
 He further understood that long-distance transmission needed high voltage and that inexpensive conversion technology only existed for alternating current.
 Transformers would play the decisive role in the victory of alternating current over direct current for transmission and distribution systems.
 In 1876, Pavel Yablochkov patented his mechanism of using induction coils to serve as a step up transformer prior to the Paris Exposition demonstrating his arc lamps.
 In 1881, Lucien Gaulard and John Dixon Gibbs developed a more efficient device which they dubbed the secondary generator, namely an early step down transformer whose ratio could be adjusted by configuring the connections between a series of wired bobbins around a spindle, from which an iron core could be added or removed as necessary to vary the power output.
-The device was subject to various critisims and was occasionally misunderstood as only providing a 1:1 turn ratio.
+The device was subject to various criticisms and was occasionally misunderstood as only providing a 1:1 turn ratio.

 The first demonstrative long-distance (34 km, 21 mi) AC line was built for the 1884 International Exhibition of Turin, Italy.
 It was powered by a 2-kV, 130-Hz Siemens & Halske alternator and featured several Gaulard secondary generators with their primary windings connected in series, which fed incandescent lamps.
 The system proved the feasibility of AC electric power transmission over long distances.
 Between 1884 and 1885, Hungarian engineers Zipernowsky, Bláthy, and Déri from the Ganz company in Budapest created the efficient "Z.B.D." closed-core coils, as well as the modern electric distribution system.
 The three had discovered that all former coreless or open-core devices were incapable of regulating voltage, and were therefore impractical.
 Their joint patent described two versions of a design with no poles: the "closed-core transformer" and the "shell-core transformer".
 Ottó Bláthy suggested the use of closed-cores, Károly Zipernowsky the use of shunt connections, and Miksa Déri performed the experiments.
 The new ZBD transformers were 3.4 times more efficient than the open-core bipolar devices of Gaulard and Gibbs.